Galaxy Fold vs. Galaxy S10: How do they compare?

 Still, we wouldn't blame you if you were seriously considering both devices.
 The Galaxy S10 may be reliable and familiar, but the Fold represents the bold and exciting.
 Read on to see other ways these two phones differ in key ways.

-Editor's note, March 8, 2019: Our Galaxy S10 Plus review is now live and our Galaxy S10E review is under way.
+Editor's note, March 13, 2019: Our Galaxy S10 Plus review and our Galaxy S10E review are both now live.
 Keep reading for more about the Galaxy S10, S10 E, S10 Plus and Galaxy S10 5G.
 And here's more about the Galaxy Fold, Samsung's first foldable phone.

 Design: Galaxy Fold ushers in a new era